Spring, 1980 – Wildwood, New Jersey

 Join The Group Here: Kelly James We Love You

-Kelly James is battling an aggressive cancer throughout his body.
+Kelly James is battling aggressive cancer throughout his body.
 Please join the group, and tell Kelly how much he’s loved, and respected.
 Kelly needs our support.
-Kelly is of course a much beloved guitarist from the legendary band “Dead End Kids”
+Kelly is of course a much-beloved guitarist from the legendary band “Dead End Kids”